devops-360-online/go-with-me-ml/docs/01-architecture/overview.md

 ## Component Details

-### 1. Benthos Components
+### 1. Bento Components

-Benthos is used for three key components, all configured without custom code:
+Bento is used for three key components, all configured without custom code:

 #### API Gateway